 For those of you with much smaller spots, such as a balcony, there’s plenty you can do too… including your own mini-meadow!
 I recently ran across this fantastic blog, which describes someone’s experiences creating a balcony-sized pollinator paradise :)

-And for those of you who’d like an interactive iOS app, I highly recommend the Wild Bee Gardens app… it’s an amazing resource!
+And for those of you in the U.S. who’d like a mobile app, I highly recommend Wild Bee ID… it’s an amazing resource!
 It includes guides introducing native bees, along with their nesting habits and lifecycle variations, as well as guides to creating wild bee gardens and to recognizing native bees (all the guides include illustrative photos too!)
 Then for each bee, you get beautiful photos, details of its characteristics (including distribution, emergence time, nesting habits, and more), and links to flowers that it visits.
 Similarly for each flower, you get info about its native regions, bloom time, height, exposure, water requirements, and other details.
 I love the quick cross-referencing between specific bees and the flowers they visit!

 A note to end on (if you’re interested in reading about the positive trends in gardening): Asking more of the Landscape (New York Times).
 At Plant-O-Rama (a bellwether for trends in the garden world since its founding in 1997), keynote speaker and ecologist Douglas Tallamy said “In the past, we have asked one thing of our gardens: that they be pretty.
 Now they have to support life, sequester carbon, feed pollinators and manage water.”